Handbook

 • Development Account

 Club Sports have the privilege of depositing donations into a tax-free development account managed by the MSU Development Office.
-If you would like to spend money into the Development Account, you must meet with the Club Sports Director to ensure you are processing paperwork correctly.
+If you would like to spend money in the Development Account, you must meet with the Club Sports Director to ensure you are processing paperwork correctly.
 Money in this account must be handled like any other donation to the university, whose details are laid out in the MSU Manual of Business Procedures.
-Below are some details common to club:
+Below are some details common to clubs:

 • Check or money order donations must be made payable to “Michigan State University” indicating the name of the club in the memo section of the check.
 Be sure that the donor’s name and mailing address are submitted with the donation.
 Submit donations to 201 IM West, where the Rec Sports clerical staff will process your donation.
+The mailing address is:

-• Donors receive a letter from the MSU Development Office verifying receipt of the donation as tax deductible.
+• Donors receive a letter from the University Advancement verifying receipt of the donation as tax deductible.
 While donors receive a generic letter from University Development, it is better for them to receive thank you notes from the club directly.
 Find out if you have received on-line donations with the Club Sports Director.
 Remember: all donations through the Development Account are made to MSU, NOT your club.
 If the donor’s intent was for the money to go directly to your club, we will deposit it there.
 However, those funds are not to be referred to as yours, they are MSU’s.
-There are many rules and regulations regarding use of the Development that can be found in MSU’s Manual of Business Procedures.
+There are many rules and regulations regarding use of the Development Account that can be found in MSU’s Manual of Business Procedures.
 If you have any questions about the use of this account, contact the Club Sports Director.
-Here are some reoccurring club questions answered regarding the Development Account:

-• When requesting reimbursement for an item (uniforms, parts, supplies, etc.), you need to provide proof of payment, such as a receipt showing a zero balance, a copy of the check, the payee’s name on your bank statement highlighted, or the credit card charge confirmation.
+• itemized receipt (itemized description of each item purchased, including the per unit cost, how many you purchased and the total for each item, zero balance, a copy of the check, the payee’s name on your bank statement highlighted, or the credit card charge confirmation.

 • Only donations are allowed in the Development Account.
-If you have $300 in the Development Account and a $500 invoice to pay, you are not allowed to add $200 from your off campus account to make up the different.
+If you have $300 in the Development Account and a $500 invoice to pay, you are not allowed to add $200 from your off-campus account to make up the different.
 See the Club Sports Director if you are in this type of situation.

-• YOU MUST SPEAK WITH THE CLUB SPORTS DIRECTOR IN ADVANCE OF ANY PURCHASES THAT ARE OUTSIDE OF CLUB REIMBURSEMENT AND CLUB INVOICES.
+YOU MUST SPEAK WITH THE CLUB SPORTS DIRECTOR IN ADVANCE OF ANY PURCHASES THAT ARE OUTSIDE OF CLUB REIMBURSEMENT AND CLUB INVOICES.
 There are many guidelines in MSU’s Manual of Business Procedures that must be followed, never assume something is covered and easily reimbursable.
 Below are some critical details that relate specifically to Rec Sports sponsored Club Sports who utilize the Rec Sports Development Account for donations.
 Reference this list before planning to use the Development Account and remember to always consult the Club Sports Director before assuming certain expenses are reimbursable:

 • No reimbursement for travel is allowed unless you submit a Travel Authorization form prior to leaving for the event.
 That form is in addition to the on-line travel form.
 You must contact the Club Sports Director at least two weeks before travel if you hope to get reimbursed for any travel expenses (including reimbursement for hotel, vehicles, gas, etc).
 There are very specific procedures that must be followed before this type of reimbursement can occur.
 Here are just a few examples of restrictions for clubs requesting reimbursement for travel: